16sheep/Catalog/README.md

 3. Run vagrant up, then vagrant ssh from command line
 4. Clone this repository into vagrant folder
 6. Create a google app from https://console.developers.google.com/
-7. Create credentials and download JSON file with credentials into the      projects directory
+7. Create credentials and download client_secrets.json file with credentials into the project directory
 8. Add your api key instead of "YOUR_API_KEY" in destinations.html
 9. Run views.py from virtual machine terminal
 10.Run adddata.py to populate the database with examples